dielomawsome/TechEd/CAP/CreateApplication.md

 Next, you add a service definition.

-1. Create the OData V4 Service
+### 1. Create the OData V4 Service

+> Heads up!
+The links below to `localhost` apply only to VSCode, BAS will generate its own link that'll open as soon as you run your project

 Create a file called ``risk-service.cds`` in the ``srv`` folder.